Streets (film)

-Streets is a 1990 American drama film directed by Katt Shea and starring Christina Applegate and David Mendenhall.
+Streets is a 1990 American thriller/drama film directed by Katt Shea and starring Christina Applegate and David Mendenhall.

 Plot

-Dawn, a drug-addicted teen prostitute living on the streets of Los Angeles, and Sy, a teenager with dreams of becoming a rock star, become friends after Sy rescues Dawn from a violent john.
+Dawn, a drug-addicted teen prostitute living on the streets of Los Angeles, and Sy, a teenage boy with dreams of becoming a rock star, become friends after Sy rescues Dawn from a violent john.
 Dawn takes Sy under her wing and gives him a guided tour of the seedy underworld of Hollywood.